 In most states, a defendant or wrongdoer must act willfully, recklessly and wantonly in order to be guilty of conduct arising to the high standard necessary to meet a punitive damages level.
 In some cases, it is difficult to prove that a defendant acted in such an egregious manner so a judge or jury will not always award these very specific type of damages.

-It is rare for a car accident victim or injured party to be able to prove such reckless conduct which would reach a level to award punitive damages.
-Most injured car victims are able to prove that the other driver was “negligent”.
-Negligence is an easier standard to prove and just requires that one prove that the other driver was not exercising a reasonable degree of care while driving (the reasonable degree of care that a reasonable person under the circumstances would exercise).
+It is rare for an injured party to be able to prove such reckless conduct which would reach a level to award punitive damages.
+Most injured victims are able to prove that the other party was “negligent”.
+Negligence is an easier standard to prove and just requires that one prove that the other person was not exercising a reasonable degree of care during the incident (the reasonable degree of care that a reasonable person under the circumstances would exercise).